noiseprotocol/noise_spec/noise.md

  * **`ENCRYPT(k, n, ad, plaintext)`**: Encrypts `plaintext` using the cipher key `k` of 32 bytes and an 8-byte unsigned integer nonce `n` which must be unique for the key `k`.
-Encryption must be done with an "AEAD" encryption mode with the associated data `ad` and must return a ciphertext that is the same size as the plaintext plus 16 bytes for an authentication tag.
+Returns the ciphertext.
+Encryption must be done with an "AEAD" encryption mode with the associated data `ad` and returns a ciphertext that is the same size as the plaintext plus 16 bytes for an authentication tag.

  * **`DECRYPT(k, n, ad, ciphertext)`**: Decrypts `ciphertext` using a cipher key `k` of 32 bytes, an 8-byte unsigned integer nonce `n`, and associated data `ad`.
-If the authentication fails an error is signaled to the caller.
+Returns the plaintext, unless authentication fails, in which case an error is signaled to the caller.

 Noise depends on the following **hash function** (and associated constants):